chetnashah/webconcepts/TypeScript.md

 3. While typeof takes a string as argument and works on primitive types, `instanceof` works with constructor functions(**not type or interfaces**)

+`instanceof` tests whether prototype property of a constructor appears somewhere in the prototype chain of an object.

 ```ts
 interface Paddable {
     getPadding(): string;